What are the Differences Between an Open and Closed Rhinoplasty?Facial Plastic Surgery

 Open Vs. Closed Rhinoplasty: Which One Is Better?

 Suppose you are wondering which method of rhinoplasty – open or closed- is better.
 In that case, you should know that your surgeon chooses the best technique for you according to your expectations, the natural shape of your nose, the number and severity of the defects in the nose, and the extent of changes you desire.
 Therefore, it is impossible to say which method is better for sure.
 Don't forget to discuss your expectations with your surgeon in advance and his response on his surgery expertise.

-A nose job is a common plastic surgery that can bring harmony to your face.
+A nose job is a routine plastic surgery that can bring harmony to your face.
 This surgery is done in two ways, open and closed.
-Although both methods have some pros and cons, your surgeon ultimately decides which one is more suitable for you.
+Although both methods have pros and cons, your surgeon ultimately decides which suits you better.
 Therefore, finding a skilled and experienced surgeon is significant in rhinoplasty.
-Fortunately, Iran is the main hub in plastic surgery, especially rhinoplasty.
-As a result, the Iranian rhinoplasty surgeons are well-experienced, knowledgeable, up-to-date, and artistic.
+Fortunately, Iran is the central hub of plastic surgery, especially rhinoplasty.
+As a result, Iranian rhinoplasty surgeons are well-experienced, knowledgeable, up-to-date, and artistic.